KHKS: The revived "Kiss FM"

-From September 7-10, 2010, the station was slightly rebranded to "06.1 Kiss FM" (leaving out the first "1") as part of its $5,000 contest.
+From September 7–10, 2010, the station was slightly rebranded to "06.1 Kiss FM" (leaving out the first "1") as part of its $5,000 contest.
 That same year, KHKS ran a new initiative where they broadcast commercial free every Monday.
 However, during that time, they've been known to stretch a song out a little by repeating the chorus of a song twice.

-From 2005 to 2009, KHKS was the only top 40 station in Dallas/Fort Worth, although it had always been leaning rhythmic since then.
-From 2009 to 2014, it was competing head-on with Cumulus-owned KLIF-FM, which leaned more adult CHR.
-In November 2014, KLIF-FM flipped to a classic hip-hop format for the holiday season before flipping to urban contemporary full-time, leaving KHKS as the sole Top 40/CHR station in the Metroplex once again.
-KHKS, however, regained KLIF-FM as its competitor, as Hot 93.3 has returned to their previous Top 40/CHR format.
-It also competed with CBS Radio-owned KVIL from October 2016 to November 2017.
+From 2005 to 2009, KHKS was the only top 40 station in Dallas/Fort Worth, although it had always been leaning rhythmic since then, sharing audience with Rhythmic KZZA (106.7 FM) during that time.
+From 2009 to 2014, it was competing head-on with Cumulus Media-owned KLIF-FM (93.3), which leaned more adult CHR.
+In November 2014, KLIF-FM flipped to a classic hip-hop format for the holiday season before flipping to urban contemporary full-time, which left KHKS as the sole Top 40/CHR station in the Metroplex once again.
+KHKS, however, regained KLIF-FM as its competitor, as Hot 93.3 has returned to their previous Top 40/CHR format and then swapped to a 90s-2000s-based Hot AC format until January 2024 when it switched to a simulcast of News/Talk station WBAP 820 AM.
+It also competed with CBS Radio-owned KVIL (103.7 FM) from October 2016 to November 2017.

 KHKS-HD2

-106.1-HD2 (HD Radio needed) first launched in 2004 as "Kiss-FM En Espanol", targeting a Hispanic audience with Hispanic Rhythmic format.
-Then it was jettisoned in favor of Pride Radio in late 2006 with a format intended for the LGBT community.
-"Pride Radio" was then moved to its sister station KDMX on 102.9-HD2 in favor of "Wild Radio" in early 2008, running "Party Mix" (Rhythmic CHR) music similar to the "Kiss FM" playlist.
+106.1-HD2 (HD Radio) first launched in 2004, as "Kiss-FM En Espanol", targeting an Hispanic audience with Hispanic rhythmic format.
+That format was jettisoned in favor of Pride Radio, in late 2006, with a format intended for the LGBT community.
+"Pride Radio" was then moved to its sister station KDMX on 102.9-HD2 in favor of "Wild Radio" in early 2008, running "Party Mix" (rhythmic CHR) music similar to the "Kiss FM" playlist.
 However, since March 28, 2011, it has been replaced by Pride Radio, marking the format's return to that particular frequency.